Temporary Email for Social Media

 The Problem

 Social media platforms are aggressive data collectors.
-When you sign up with your real email, the platform cross-references it against contact lists uploaded by other users, advertising databases, and sometimes even data broker records.
-This means your new "anonymous" account can be linked back to your real identity almost immediately.
-Platforms also use your email for targeted advertising, send relentless notification emails, and make it difficult to fully delete your data even after you close the account.
-For people who want a separate social media presence for a hobby, side project, or business, using their personal email ties everything together in ways they did not intend.
+When you sign up with your real email, the platform cross-references it against contact lists uploaded by other users, advertising databases and sometimes even data broker records.
+Your new anonymous account gets linked back to your real identity almost immediately because of this.
+Platforms also use your email for targeted advertising, send relentless notification emails and make it difficult to fully delete your data after you close the account.
+People who want a separate social media presence for a hobby, side project or business end up tying everything together in ways they did not intend when they use their personal email.

 How Temporary Email Helps

 A temporary email lets you create social media accounts that are genuinely separate from your primary identity.
-The platform cannot cross-reference the disposable address against existing user databases because it does not appear in anyone else contact list.
+The platform can't cross-reference the disposable address against existing user databases because it doesn't appear in anyone's contact list.
+This breaks the identity graph that social platforms build to connect your accounts across their platform.

-With NukeMail, you get a clean address that does not look disposable.
-Most social media platforms have gotten better at detecting throwaway email services, but fresh domains and normal-looking addresses like [email protected] are far less likely to be flagged than addresses from well-known disposable email providers.
+NukeMail gives you a clean address that doesn't look like a throwaway.
+Many social media sites have gotten better at spotting temporary email services.
+But fresh domains and normal-looking addresses like [email protected] are far less likely to be flagged than addresses from well-known disposable providers.
+The address passes automated checks because it looks exactly like any other personal email.

 Tips